Incoterms: DDP – Delivered Duty Paid (named place of destination)

 Seller is responsible for delivering the goods to the named place in the country of the buyer, and pays all costs in bringing the goods to the destination including import duties and taxes.
 The seller is not responsible for unloading.
 This term is often used in place of the non-Incoterm "Free In Store (FIS)".
 This term places the maximum obligations on the seller and minimum obligations on the buyer.
 No risk or responsibility is transferred to the buyer until delivery of the goods at the named place of destination.

 The most important consideration for DDP terms is that the seller is responsible for clearing the goods through customs in the buyer's country, including both paying the duties and taxes, and obtaining the necessary authorizations and registrations from the authorities in that country.
 Unless the rules and regulations in the buyer's country are very well understood, DDP terms can be a very big risk both in terms of delays and in unforeseen extra costs, and should be used with caution.

 Rules for sea and inland waterway transport

 To determine if a location qualifies for these four rules, please refer to 'United Nations Code for Trade and Transport Locations (UN/LOCODE)'.

 The four rules defined by Incoterms 2020 for international trade where transportation is entirely conducted by water are as per the below.
-It is important to note that these terms are generally not suitable for shipments in shipping containers; the point at which risk and responsibility for the goods passes is when the goods are loaded on board the ship, and if the goods are sealed into a shipping container it is impossible to verify the condition of the goods at this point.
+These terms are generally not suitable for shipments in shipping containers; the point at which risk and responsibility for the goods passes is when the goods are loaded on board the ship, and if the goods are sealed into a shipping container it is impossible to verify the condition of the goods at this point.

 Also of note is that the point at which risk passes under these terms has shifted from previous editions of Incoterms, where the risk passed at the ship's rail.